Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/Dockerfile - Configure Webhook - Trigger Jenkins Job - git/README.md

 like `GitHub/GitLab/BitBucket`, an event is triggered by the git host provider.
 This trigger is known as `WebHook`.
 This webhook can be used by some third-party services to provide an array of integrations.

-Here the performed task is to run a build that creates a docker image and pushes it to `Docker Hub`.
+Here the performed task is to run a build that creates a docker image and pushes it to `Docker Hub Registry`.
 From there one can pull the images to further use them for further consumption.
 This image is consumed by `Kubernetes cluster`